 French Casement Window

-French casement windows have two sashes that crank open for dual ventilation and can provide a wide-open view.
+French casement windows come with two sashes that crank out for dual ventilation and can provide a wide-open view.
 Our foldaway casement cranks have the ability to stay clear of roomside window treatments, and both sashes firmly lock with a single handle.

 Push-Out Casement Windows

-Push-out casement windows operate with a turn of a handle and a soft push.
+Push-out casement windows open with a turn of a handle and a soft push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in place while open.
-The contemporary version is crafted with a narrower frame to match the style of the other windows in your home.
+The contemporary version is crafted with a narrower frame to match the style of the existing windows in your home.

 Push-Out French Casement Windows

-Push-out French casement windows have dual sashes that swing open from the middle with a soft push and can offer you an unobstructed view.
-They come with matching handles; traditional wide, wood sash frames; and historical stays that hold them open wide.
+Push-out French casement windows come with dual sashes that swing open from the center with a soft push and can give you an unobstructed view.
+They come with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, instead of outside.
-All you have to do is turn the handle and pull.
-They’re great for areas where a swing-out sash can get in the way, such as above a flower box or near a sidewalk.
+In-swing casement windows open in to your home, as opposed to outside.
+Simply turn the handle and pull.
+They’re great for areas where a swing-out sash can get in the way, like above a flower box or near a walkway.

 In-Swing French Casement Windows